Landlords’ Powerless Situation: Fraudsters Use Appeal System to Delay Evictions

 History Is Not Considered

-Unfortunately, the scales seem to be in favour of the tenant in court despite a profound history of evictions.
+Unfortunately, the scales seem to be in favor of the tenant in court despite a profound history of evictions.
 In some cases, the client only needs a signed affidavit for claiming the unfair treatment and the court grants them additional stay as per their request.

 However, the landlord can avoid this whole conundrum by simply doing a proper screening of the prospective tenants and checking out their past rental references.
 The provincial administration has also attempted to streamline the process of terminating tenancy where the landlord can seek an order of possession through an expedited direct request process.
 This allows a decision and orders to be made on written submissions only, without the occurrence of a hearing taking place which could scale down the whole process to an average of 12 days.